yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure DEscription

-Genome tracks for the indicated neutrophiles at A100A8 locus of aggregated scATAC-seq Neutrophiles subpopulations with peak coaccessibility.
+Genome tracks for the indicated  that at ISG15 locus of aggregated scATAC-seq C2 and C1 tumor subpopulations with peak coaccessibility.

 ![](images/2024-04-21-19-52-39.png)

 ### Figure Descripiton

-Genome tracks for the indicated NK cells at NCR1 locus of aggregated scATAC-seq  subpopulations with peak coaccessibility.
+Genome tracks for the indicated  that at ELL2 locus of aggregated scATAC-seq C3 and C1 tumor subpopulations with peak coaccessibility.

 ![](images/2024-04-21-19-52-50.png)